Stacked Penalized Logistic Regression for Selecting Views in Multi-View Learning

 \subsection{View Selection Performance}

 We investigate the ability of StaPLR and the group lasso to select the correct views.
 We use two different sample sizes ($n$ = 200 or 2000) and two different view sizes ($m_v$ = 250 or 2500).
 We use block correlation structures defined by two parameters, namely the population correlation between features in the same view $\rho_w$, and the population correlation between features in different views $\rho_b$.
 We use three different parameterizations: ($\rho_w = 0.1, \rho_b = 0$), ($\rho_w = 0.4, \rho_b = 0$), and ($\rho_w = 0.4, \rho_b = 0.2$), for a total of $2 \times 2 \times 3 = 12$ experimental conditions.
-We generate 30 disjoint views of equal size $\bm{X}^{(v)}$, $v = 1 \dots 30$, each consisting of normally distributed features scaled to zero mean and unit variance.
-Within each view, we randomly determine which features are signal (i.e. have a true relation with the response) and which are noise, using a pre-defined signal probability ($\pi_{sig}$) for each view.
-For example, within a view with signal probability 0.5, each feature has probability 0.5 of having a true relation with the response.
-We take 5 views with signal probability 1, 5 views with signal probability 0.5, and 20 views with signal probability 0.
-For each feature we then determine a regression weight $\beta$.
-For the signal features, we take $\beta$ = 0.04 or -0.04, each with probability 0.5.
+We generate 30 disjoint views of equal size $\bm{X}^{(v)}$, $v = 1 \dots 30$, with each view an $n \times m_v$ matrix consisting of normally distributed features scaled to zero mean and unit variance.
+Within each view, we randomly determine which features correspond to signal (i.e. have a true relation with the response) and which correspond to noise.
+In 5 views, the probability that a feature corresponds to signal is 1.
+In another 5 views, the probability that a feature corresponds to signal is 0.5.
+In the remaining 20 views, the probability that a feature corresponds to signal is 0.
+Denote by $m = \sum_v m_v$ the total number of features.
+For each feature $\bm{x}_j = (x_{1j}, x_{2j}, \dots, x_{nj})^T$, $j = 1 \dots m$, we then determine a regression weight $\theta_j$.
+If $\bm{x}_j$ corresponds to signal, $\theta_j$ = 0.04 or -0.04, each with probability 0.5.